 One amazing thing about The Rocks Discovery Museum is that it is free and family friendly.
 Located along Kendall Lane via Argyle Street, this museum hosts a collection of archeological artifacts and images which are too significant for The Rocks.
-Get ready to witness the history of the place come alive with interactive technology that enables the visitors to use touch screens, and audio-visual devices.
+Get ready to witness the history of the place come alive with interactive technology that enables the visitors to use touch screens and audio-visual devices.

-Built in 1816 for a certain John Cadman, the Cadman’s Cottage is considered as the oldest surviving residential building in Sydney.
+Built-in 1816 for a certain John Cadman, the Cadman’s Cottage is considered as the oldest surviving residential building in Sydney.
 Found on the western side of Circular Quay, this double-story sandstone building used to house government coxswains and families.

 Susannah Place Museum

 Drive to Gloucester Street and you will discover a terrace of four houses that were built by Irish immigrants in 1844.
-It might seem like an ordinary home, but believe it or not, more than hundred families shared memories in these houses for nearly 150 years.
+It might seem like an ordinary home, but believe it or not, more than a hundred families shared memories in these houses for nearly 150 years.
 Expect stories of the people who lived and learn about the importance of this engrossing museum to date.